Building a community from scratch is hard but planning to scale and monetise it is even harder.

 On the other hand, sharing knowledge with members not only empowers them with the right information and solve their pain points but it also makes them realize that you genuinely want to help them.
 Once you empower your members they will happily come forward and resolve other member queries, leading to better engagement and a well knitted community!

 What’s a better way to motivate people than to appreciate them?

 Appreciation works as the biggest motivation for people and when your members are motivated they can do wonders for themselves.

 Jyoti Agarawal has created leaders by motivating and appreciating people!

 If there’s a lack of motivation in your community, your group will not be able to grow true to its potential.
 People join communities to become a better version of themselves.
 If they are not motivated enough they will not be able to learn and grow in your community.
 They will end up not getting any value and might leave your community.

 Motivating others in an adverse situation is an important skill that can make a person feel special.
 This makes them do amazing things for themselves as well as the community.
 Having a motivated member on your side who is always brimming with positive vibes is a plus one!

 7. Sharing Ownership

-It is the ability to empower not only yourself, as a community entrepreneur, but also uplift your team members with the right tools and knowledge to let them take independent decisions.
+It is the ability to empower not only yourself, as a Facebook group admin, but also uplift your team members with the right tools and knowledge to let them take independent decisions.

 Here’s how Sapna Amit Agarwal pens it beautifully:-